akhilkarra/agentomics/docs/agentomics_blog.md

    - Use `langroid`'s messaging framework to manage dynamic exchanges between agents.
    - Track agent decisions and their impacts using shared data structures.

+### Agent-Based Architecture

+Agentomics utilizes intelligent agents designed using the `langroid` framework.
+This architecture enables each agent to:

+- **Process Economic Inputs**: Agents analyze economic conditions and other agents' behaviors to inform decision-making.
+- **Adjust Economic Variables**: Each agent controls specific parameters ("knobs") that influence their behavior and the overall economy.
+- **Simulate Interactions**: Agents interact dynamically, creating realistic simulations of economic phenomena.

 ### Role of LLMs